Join the emerging efforts to crack down on corporations that reward top executives at worker expense.

 - Connecticut (HB 6373) (A separate state general assembly bill, HB 6747, would disqualify companies with CEO-worker pay ratios of more than 100 to 1 for state subsidies and grants.)

 - Minnesota (HF 65)

-- Rhode Island (H. 5141 and S. 0318) (The RI state senate is also considering S. 0211, legislation that would give preferential treatment in state contracting to corporations that pay their CEOs no more than 25 times their median worker pay)
+- Rhode Island (H. 5141 and S. 0318) (A separate RI state senate bill, S. 0211, would give preferential treatment in state contracting to corporations that pay their CEOs no more than 25 times their median worker pay)

 A wide range of institutional investors, policymakers, and academics have pressed the SEC for clear and strong federal regulations on CEO pay ratio disclosure.
 For a full list, see 2017 submissions and 2013/2015 submissions.

 - State Treasurers Press SEC Nominee, Congress on CEO Pay Disclosure Rule